dbernheisel/presentation-elixir-web-deployment-today/modern-web/why-elixir/why-elixir.md

 # [fit] Extendable
 # [fit] Enjoyable

-^ I want manageable applications in any language, and I have found that easiest to with Elixir.
-Honestly don't care if that means a lot of small applications, a set of medium applications, or a large application.
+^ I want manageable applications in any language and honestly don't care if that means a lot of small applications, a set of medium applications, or one large application.
+I have found that easiest to do with Elixir

 ^ For monoliths, I've discovered that it's difficult to extend, because it's hard to know what the interference may be.
-Yes, I can just code it, run the tests and see what happens, but production and end-users might not respect the tests that I forgot to write.

-^ On a personal level, I've realized that I don't really enjoy devops.
-Yes I can do it, but it's not for me.
-Tweaking nginx, haproxy, firewall rules, and virtual networks are not details that I want to carea about;
-and it seems that the need for me to care is shrinking with large solutions like AWS, Heroku, DigitalOcean, and so forth.
-In my head, orchestrating microservices is not what I want.

-^ I want to enjoy extending or maintaining software.
+The ObjectSpace is unforgiving.

+^ For microservices, I find that it puts a lot more focus on plumbing an application, rather than the solution the application provides.
+Plus, services like Digital Ocean, AWS, Heroku, and more are providing great solutions today that abstract these problems away from me.

 ---

 # What makes software enjoyable to work on?
+[.build-lists: true]

 * Tooling
-* Debugging
 * Limited WTF moments
+* Community
 * Readability
-* Micropatterns

-[.build-lists: true]

 ^ Tooling is a big deal, and we're getting better at it all the time.
 React, Vue, Ruby all have incredible tools that makes setting up and managing projects pretty easy.
 That makes it enjoyable for us because we avoid setup-hell.

-^ Debugging isn't enjoyable in itself, but bugs are inevitable, and being able to reproduce, pry into the code, setup breakpoints, see it in the browser if needed are essential.
+Also part of tooling is debugging.
+Debugging isn't enjoyable in itself, but bugs are inevitable, and being able to reproduce, pry into the code, setup breakpoints, see it in the browser if needed are essential.
+Good tooling means the language doesn't get in the way of your creating.

 ^ Limiting the amount of WTFs is always a good thing.
-There's always going to be a small amount of these, but when it's a small amount they seem to be 'challenges' more than 'frustration'.
+There's always going to be a small amount of these, but when stays a small amount I find these to feel more like 'challenges' instead of 'frustration'.
 When there's a ton of WTF moments, it reveals that lessons you learned were false, or that the language is lying to you.
 That's not enjoyable.
+The understanding is wrong.

+^ Speaking of WTF moments.
+WTF is up with eslint?
+WTF is up with leftpad?

+^ Community is also a huge contributor to enjoying development.
+The excitement around a language; all the new ideas that are coming like GraphQL and WebAssembly that really have the potential to change the way we work.
+That comes out of community.
+Otherwise, what's the point of opensource without community?
+Unless you're a one-person shop, you need your coworkers.
+Community helps you improve understanding.
+It's documentation.
+Community is local and global.
+If no one is talking about it, neither will you without extraordinary willpower.

+> "No man is an island entire of itself; every man is a piece of the continent, a part of the main" -- John Donne (1572)

 ^ Reading code is what we do every day as software developers.
-We have to read our own, our own from 10 years ago, our co-workers, random folks' on the internet.
-We all at least know our primary language, and development is a second, third, or forth, so we have in our brains a translation later.
+We have to read our own code, our code from 10 years ago, our co-workers, random folks' on the internet.
+We all at least know our primary language, and development is a second, third, or forth, so we have in our brains a translation layer.
 Some programming languages are so foreign to us, that it breaks our ability to translate into our natural language.
 If we can't read it, we therefore can't communicate with it, and so we resort to SPEAKING LOUDER or USING HAND MOTIONS to communicate, which unfortunately doesn't work yet with computers.

+^ Reading code is the primary way that we communicate in software, so it's incredibly important for the language itself to be expressive enough and easily able to translate to your primary language like English.

+---

+# [fit] Communication

+^ All these traits lead to one thing: Communication.
+When you read good code, there's a feeling of relatedness.

 ---